jisha9584/angel-baby/README.md

-# Angel Baby — In Loving Memory of Rudraksh Goyal
+# Angel Baby.
+In Loving Memory of Rudraksh Goyal.

-A living memorial website for Rudraksh Goyal (July 22, 2007 — February 13, 2026).
+A living memorial website for Rudraksh Goyal (July 22, 2007 to February 13, 2026).

-Built with love by his sister.
+Built by his sister, with love.

 ---

 ## What this is

-A warm, garden-themed memory space where friends and family can come together to share stories, photos, voice messages, and flowers for Rudraksh.
-Not a static memorial — a living scrapbook that grows with every person who loved him.
+I built this for my brother Rudraksh.
+A place where everyone who loved him can come together, share a memory, leave a photo, or just say something small.
+It is not meant to feel like a memorial page.
+It is meant to feel like him.
+Warm, full of people, alive.

 ---

-## Features
+## What you can do here

-- **Memory wall** — polaroid-style cards with photos, voice messages, and videos
+- **Memory wall.** Polaroid-style cards where people can share photos, voice messages, and videos
-- **Bouquet builder** — pick up to 5 flowers to send alongside a memory (15 hand-drawn SVG flowers, purples dominant — his favourite colour)
+- **Bouquet builder.** Pick up to 5 flowers to send alongside your memory.
+His favourite colour was purple.
-- **Quick sparks** — leave three words, a feeling, or a small truth about who he was
+- **Quick words.** Three words, one feeling, anything that was him
-- **Timeline** — key moments from his life
+- **Timeline.** Key moments from his life
-- **Day counter** — tracks the days since February 13, 2026
+- **Day counter.** Tracks every day since February 13, 2026
-- **49-day tribute** — a special overlay on day 49

 ---